EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: User Study

 \subsection{Procedure}

-Figure \ref{fig:procedure} demonstrates the study procedure. \ding{172} The study began with the background collection, including their UX experience levels.
+Figure \ref{fig:procedure} demonstrates the study procedure. \ding{172} The study began with collecting background information, including participants' UX experience levels.
 Researchers then introduced the study context and explained the tasks.
-Then, they used \systemName's landing page to spend about 10 minutes entering their project description, evaluation plans, and expected outcomes.
-After that, they completed an initial survey that capture their perceptions of the proposed project plans (survey 1, initial plan).
-Then, participants used the Zoom Whiteboard to draw their thought processes for developing the UX evaluation plan and think-aloud to ensure their ideas were communicated clearly.
+Then, they used \systemName's landing page to spend about 10 minutes entering their project descriptions, evaluation plans, and expected outcomes.
+After that, they completed an initial survey that captured their perceptions of the proposed project plans (survey 1, initial plan).
+Then, participants used the Zoom Whiteboard to draw their thought processes for developing the UX evaluation plan and engaged in a think-aloud to ensure their ideas were communicated clearly.

 In \systemName, participants were guided through the system features and asked to refine their project plans using all available features.
 After experimenting with the features and achieving satisfactory results, participants used the "Export Data" button to review, regenerate, and re-edit their project plans.
 Upon finalizing their plans, they completed exit surveys (survey 2, revised plan; survey 3, \systemName) to evaluate their perceptions of the generated plans and their experience with the system.
 During the \systemName process, the think-aloud method was employed to observe and record participants' interactions and thoughts.
-Next, participants used Zoom Whiteboard to revise their thought process for developing the UX evaluation plan if they felt there were any changes.
+Next, participants used Zoom Whiteboard to revise their thought processes for developing the UX evaluation plan if they felt changes were needed.
 Finally, participants were interviewed to delve deeper into their overall experiences and gather additional insights.
-This step provided a comprehensive understanding of user perceptions and allowed for collecting feedback on both the proposed plans and the system features.
+This step provided a comprehensive understanding of user perceptions and allowed the collection of feedback on both the proposed plans and the system features.